 \subsection{Alternative Decompositions}

 Given the near observational equivalence of many configurations of $(d,\nu)$, pinning down the `best' parametric model is futile.
-Nevertheless, if we only require an estimate of $\lo^0_X$ to analyze its impact on the economy, it may suffice to adequately approximate $\lo_X^0$ without knowing its precise structure.
+Nevertheless, we can estimate the impact of $\lo^0_X$ on the economy without knowing its precise structure.
 In this subsection, we consider trend-filtering procedures used in economic analysis.
 Each procedure requires tuning parameters, so we may think of $\lo_X=\lo_X^0+a_\lo$, where $a_\lo$ is an approximation error.
 In practice, $\lo_X$ has to be estimated, and $\hat \lo_X$ will have both an approximation and a sampling error.

-We consider three procedures: JH(p,h), HP($\lambda$) or bHP, and MWq.
-The first is the JH(p,h) procedure of \citet{hamilton:18}, which does not require knowledge of whether $d$ is 0, 1, or 2.
-The second is the HP($\lambda$) filter of \citet{hodrick-prescott}, and an improved bHP($\lambda$) developed by \citet{phillips-jin:21} and \citet{phillips-shi:21}.
-The third is the MWq procedure developed in \citet{mueller-watson-ecma:08,mueller-watson:17,mueller-watson:22}.